equinor/ops-actions/scripts/oidc/README.md

 ## Updating configuration

-Changing the specifications of the `oidc.json` config, requires you to run the `oidc.sh` script again as well as manually updating the old specifications in Azure.
-Running the script again does not update the existing specification, it just creates new versions.
+Updating the `oidc.json` configuration file requires you to run the `oidc.sh` script again.
+Rerunning the script only performs create/update operations, not delete operations.

+For example:

-- Updating the App Registration name will create a new App Registration, and you'll need to manually delete the old one in Azure.
+- When updating the App Registration name, a new App Registration will be created, and you'll need to manually delete the old one.
+- When adding, updating or removing federated credentials in the configuration file, you'll need to manually delete old federated credentials.
-- When updating the role and/or scope set for `.roleAssignments` in the configuration, you'll need to open Azure and manually delete the old role assignment.
+- When adding, updating or removing role assignments in the configuration file, you'll need to manually delete old role assignments.

 ## References